xyz3919/SBHB_Analysis/README.md

 ### Install eups

-In order to connect to DES database, we need to install eups([manual link](https://opensource.ncsa.illinois.edu/confluence/display/DESDM/EUPS+User%27s+Guide)), which is a DESDM's new package management system.
+In order to connect to DES (proprietary data) database, we need to install eups([manual link](https://opensource.ncsa.illinois.edu/confluence/display/DESDM/EUPS+User%27s+Guide)), which is a DESDM's package management system.
 You might need a password for svn.
 ```
 install_eups.sh